Larry C. Olsen: Accomplishments

 Olsen served as a professor in the Materials Science & Engineering Department at Washington State University from 1974 to 2001.
 During that period he developed a photovoltaic research laboratory while maintaining teaching responsibilities.
 He carried out R&D work in solar cells based on silicon, CIGS, CdTe, GaAs and related III-V semiconductors.
 Olsen's efforts resulted in GaAs cells that were greater than 21% efficient when coupled to simulated solar illumination.
 GaAs cells were also developed for coupling to a monochromatic beam of photons with a wavelength of 850 nm.
 These cells converted 850 nm light to electrical power with an efficiency of 53% - the highest efficiency reported at the time produced for a cell irradiated with a monochromatic beam.
 For this research, Olsen was named WSU Distinguished Professor in Material Science in 1992.

 R&D 100 Award

 Olsen developed programs in photovoltaics, thermoelectric energy conversion, and radiation detectors.
 He received the 2009 R&D 100 Award from R&D Magazine for work on advanced thin film thermoelectric materials and transfer of technology to industry.
 The R&D 100 Awards are presented each year by the Magazine to identify the 100 most significant newly introduced research and development advances in multiple disciplines.

 Education and associations

 Olsen is a graduate of the University of Kansas, where he earned his Bachelor of Science degree in Engineering Physics and his PhD in Solid State Physics.
-He was previously a member of the American Physical Society, Materials Research Society and Sigma Xi.